Yellow Springs will develop and evolve in an ecologically and economically sustainable manner through thoughtful, measured development activities.

 West Transitional Future Land Use District

-The West Transitional Future Land Use District is generally located near the intersection of Dayton-Yellow Springs and Enon Roads.
-This is outside of the Village boundary, but within the Urban Service Area.
+The West Transitional Future Land Use District is generally located north of the intersection of Dayton-Yellow Springs and Enon Roads.
+Located outside of the Village boundary, the land is within the USB.
 The existing land uses surrounding this district are a mixture of industrial, office, public use and residential.
 The area has access to public utilities and is outside of the wellfield capture zone.

 The suggested future land use areas include: